-DNEP matches UM faculty and students with small businesses for professional services consulting projects.
+DNEP matches U-M faculty and students with small businesses for professional services consulting projects.
 Engagements are typically a semester or year-long and organized through a UM course, clinic, or student organization.
 UM student teams provide free strategic consulting work, legal assistance, design strategy, and other work on complex business problems.
 Small businesses are matched with schools and classes based on their business needs and interests.

-Through DNEP, UM students apply skills learned in the classroom to challenging, real-life problems facing small businesses and entrepreneurs.
+Through DNEP, U-M students apply skills learned in the classroom to challenging, real-life problems facing small businesses and entrepreneurs.
 Students learn how to think critically, act strategically, work in a team, and practice managing client relationships.
 Small businesses receive free business, legal, and/or design consulting work that can help grow their venture, and are able to build lasting connections with the University of Michigan research and entrepreneurial networks.